evernext10/Yape-android-challenge/README.md

 ## 💡 Project: MELI Challenge

-This is a test presentation of Clean Architecture with MVVM in Android to show products from Mercado Libre API.
+This is a test presentation of Clean Architecture with MVVM in Android to show recipes from Mock API.

 ##  💡 Modules